tofetpuzo/MERN/README.md

 React.js: This is top tier of the web framework, which allows javascript framework to be used to create dynamic client side applications in HTML.
 React is best known for handling data-driven interfaces with minimal code.

 Express.js and Node.js are considered the middle the server-side framework.
-The Express.js is embedded inside the Node.js server-side and is capable of
+The Express.js is embedded inside the Node.js server-side and is capable of using powerful tools embedded in it for URL routing and handling HTTP requests and responses.

+MongoDB is the final tier; this allows applications to store information